Greek Orzo Salad with White Beans, Feta, and Fresh Herbs

 Greek Orzo Pasta Salad With Tomatoes And Olives

-Don’t skip marinating the white beans before adding in the rest of the ingredients!
+• Don’t skip the bean marinade: This is the single most important step.
 It adds so much flavor to the beans and cuts down on any sharp bite from the raw shallots and garlic.

 Greek Orzo Pasta Salad Recipe With Feta Cheese